John Veitch (footballer): Football career

 On leaving university, he continued to play for Old Westminsters, although he was also a member of the Corinthian amateur club, having made his first appearance for them while still at university on 26 January 1889 in a 1–0 defeat by Preston North End.
 His next appearance was on 16 February when he scored in a 3–1 victory over Scottish Cup finalists, Celtic.

 Over the next few years, his appearances for Corinthian were fairly infrequent, until after he had left university.
 In the 1891–92 season, he played in thirteen of Corinthian's 16 fixtures, scoring twelve goals, including a hat-trick against Scottish side Renton on 18 April 1892.
-In the following season he only played nine matches for Cornthian, and would also make a solitary appearance for Slough against Wolverton in a 6-1 defeat, but in 1893–94 he made 17 Corinthian appearances scoring ten goals.
+In the following season he only played nine matches for Corinthian, and would also make a solitary appearance for Slough against Wolverton in a 6-1 defeat, but in 1893–94 he made 17 Corinthian appearances scoring ten goals.
 In the match against Derby County on 27 March 1894, he scored four goals as Corinthian ran out 5–3 winners.

 For the match against Wales at Wrexham on 12 March 1894, the England selectors decided to field a team consisting entirely of players with Corinthian connections, including three players making their international début.
 Lewis Vaughan Lodge (Cambridge University) made the first of five appearances at right back; Arthur Topham (Casuals) made his solitary England appearance at left half while the third débutante was John Veitch who played at inside left, alongside his fellow Old Westminster Rupert Sandilands.

 Wales opened the scoring after 10 minutes, but by half-time England had taken the lead with a goal from Veitch and an own goal from Charlie Parry.
 Veitch scored again early in the second half and completed his hat-trick in the 80th minute, thus joining a select band to score a hat-trick on his début.
 The fifth goal came from Robert Cunliffe Gosling as England ran out comfortable 5–1 victors.
 Veitch is one of five players to have scored a hat-trick on his England debut, yet not make a second appearance.

 Veitch started the 1894–95 season with seven goals in the opening three matches, but he was then only able to make the occasional appearance, with his final match for Corinthian coming on 13 April 1898, when he appeared at full-back.
 In his nine years with Corinthian, he scored 49 goals in 69 appearances.